City-of-Helsinki/haitaton-backend/services/hanke-service/README.md

 Using IDEA:
 * IntelliJ IDEA
-   * it contains its own JDK, kotlinc, gradle, etc.
+   * it contains its own JDK, gradle, etc.
 * OpenJDK (version 11+) - for running things after they have been built

 Manual build